 Named for a device in Doctor Who, where similar things were used several times.

-See also the Mind Reading Machine.
+See also the Mind Reading Machine and Virtual Reality Interrogation.
 For a slightly different approach, there's the Agony Beam, which doesn't get into a person's mind directly—it's just a good way to convince a person to tell you what you want to know.

 Not to be confused with Mind Screw.